-Through our funding, we champion educational opportunities for young people in London.
+We fund educational opportunities for young people in London.

-We have been providing financial support to individuals and organisations for over 270 years.
+We've been providing financial support to individuals and organisations for over 270 years.

 Through our grant-making, we contribute to educational policy, practice, and research, in order to shape and meet the evolving needs of London’s most disadvantaged young people.

 Under our current Grants Strategy we have six funding priorities which inform all aspects of our grant-giving.
 These strategic priorities enable us to support young Londoners across every stage of their education and in a variety of settings.
 They also afford us the flexibility to respond to emerging needs or challenges faced by particular groups.

 When we talk about education, we talk about it in the broadest sense.
 We know that learning takes place in a range of settings, not just in formal education environments.
 That's why we continue to support a variety of organisations, from schools, colleges and universities to theatres, museums, prisons, sports charities, arts organisations and more.

 After sadly losing her mum in 2019, then being displaced and having to live in hostels during sixth form, Lexi is currently in her second year of studying English at the University of Oxford.

 We caught up with Lexi to ask about her personal situation when she applied for funding, how her course is going so far and how our funding is supporting her in achieving her ambitions.

 Since 2013, The Portal Trust has helped to support the London Music Fund by sponsoring twelve four-year music Scholarships for children whose families are struggling to pay for music lessons.